It may be a humble brag, but does passing first time mean you’re a better driver?

 Finding the balance

-As mentioned above, confidence behind the wheel is crucial for any driver, regardless of their age.
+Confidence behind the wheel is crucial for any driver, regardless of their age.

 However, what these studies have shown is that finding the right balance between confidence and caution is key.

-Ultimately, anyone who passes their driving test—whether on the first or fifth attempt—has demonstrated the skills needed to be on the road.
+Ultimately, anyone who passes their driving test (whether on the first or fifth attempt) has demonstrated the skills needed to be on the road.

 But passing a test is just the beginning.